werf/werf/docs/pages/reference/toolbox/ssh.md

 ## Temporary ssh-agent

-Werf can start such an agent in some command.
+werf can start such an agent in some command.
 This ssh-agent process will terminate as werf command exits.
 Temporary ssh-agent process do not conflicts with default system ssh-agent in the case there is one.